 Not being willing to change or grow.
 It’s easy to imagine the kind of person we would love to be in love with, but how much effort do we expend in becoming that kind of person ourselves?
 We all have our own issues that we must address with God’s help in order to be the kind of people He desires us to be.
 It can be tempting to think that finding true love will magically solve those issues.
 But being in a close relationship with someone will not fix our problems; it is more likely to expose them more.
 This can be a rewarding part of the relationship, as iron sharpens iron (Proverbs 27:17), if we are willing to change and grow.
 If we’re unwilling to change, the relationship will be strained and could eventually be destroyed.
 This does not mean that every personal issue must be dealt with before we get married.
 Rather, we should get into the practice of asking God to show us what things need to be cleaned out of our lives (Psalm 139:23).
 As we become the people God wants us to be, we will be better suited for whatever relationships are in store.

 Thinking it’s too late to find true love.
-Finding true love and getting married is an important step and not to be taken lightly.
-A cautious step is better than a quick and reckless one.
+Finding true love and getting married is not to be taken lightly.
+It is better to be cautious than to make a quick and reckless decision.
 Three times, the Song of Solomon warns, “Do not arouse or awaken love until it so desires” (Song of Solomon 2:7; 3:5; 8:4).
 God’s timing is always best.

 We know that God cares about our desire to find true love.
 When we fully surrender that desire to Him, we release the burden of trying to make true love happen ourselves (Matthew 11:29–30).